vinograd47/ctest-ext/docs/usage/commands.md

     ctest_ext_init()

-The function sets dashboard options to default values (if they were not defined prior the call) and performs project repository checkout/update if needed.
+The function sets dashboard settings to default values (if they were not defined prior the call) and performs project repository checkout/update if needed.

 ### ctest_ext_start